-Maya Chupkov is Communications Manager at CCHO.
-Maya oversees the communications strategy for the organization.
+Maya Chupkov oversees the communications strategy for CCHO.
 She has been involved in several supervisor campaigns in San Francisco and has experience in direct service with youth in SFUSD public schools.
-In 2018 at her Master’s graduation, Maya received the Senator John Foran Oustanding Student Leader Award for her advocacy work in the community.
+In 2018, at her Master’s graduation, Maya received the Senator John Foran Outstanding Student Leader Award for her advocacy leadership in the San Francisco community.
 In her free time, you can find Maya reading a novel or playing volleyball.

 Kurtis Wu, office administrator